nickandersonr/schedule/README.md

 - Answer mock interview questions from instructors and outside developers
 - Demonstrate work to technical and non-technical observers

->**Note:** Zeb will be available **by appointment** for mock interviews and portfolio help the Monday after graduation.
-Stefan will be available **by appointment** for the remainder of the week after graduation.
-More details to come toward the end of class.
-Please set up a time with Zeb or Stefan by Direct Messaging them in Slack.
+>**Note:** Someone will be available **by appointment** for mock interviews and portfolio help after graduation.
+Please set up a time with them by Direct Messaging them in Slack.

 ## Licensing
 All content is licensed under a CC­BY­NC­SA 4.0 license.